Main Content

 Application Deadline: February 1 annually

 Merit scholarships are available for students transferring to TCU and intending to pursue a BFA degree in Art Education or Studio Art (Ceramics, New Media, Painting, Photography, Printmaking or Sculpture).
-Available scholarships include the Nordan Fine Arts, Emily Guthrie Smith, Fine Arts Guild, Carol Thornton and Samuel P. Ziegler.
 Scholarships will be awarded to the top BFA candidates presenting portfolio/works in the annual open competition.

-As part of the process for applying for admittance to TCU you will be asked to submit a portfolio.
+As part of the process for applying for admission to TCU, you will be asked to submit a portfolio.
 The portfolio needs to be completed before your application to TCU is considered complete.

 Renewal of Merit Scholarships